 In all projects, our role is always linked to activities that involve the use of innovative ICT technologies.
 Collaboration with some partners has been particularly productive and a common research environment has been created consolidated in various projects.

-We are currently actively involved in 18 projects of the Horizon 2020 program.
+We are currently actively involved in 26 projects of the Horizon 2020 and Horizon Europe program.

 The R&D department is very important for young people.
 Among those who participate in the team's activities, many are under 35 and we always try to invite undergraduates and post-graduates to participate in our projects, to apply them concretely on challenging projects in the field of IT technologies and architectures.
 These experiences contribute to increasing personal skills, at the same time giving the possibility to elaborate research theses or scientific papers.

 The initiatives we collaborate with are oriented to specific areas such as Artificial Intelligence, such as Natural Language Processing, Computer Vision and Data Analysis & Predictive, as well as spanning other application domains.